dev-dmitriy-diachenko/cra-sass-eslint-stylelint-prettier/README.md

-# CRA template with Sass, ESLint, Stylelint and Prettier, ready for Jest, Flow and VS Code
+# CRA template with Sass, ESLint, Stylelint and Prettier

-Custom template for [Create React App](https://create-react-app.dev/) to scaffold a new web app project.
+Custom template for [Create React App](https://create-react-app.dev/) to scaffold a new web app project.\

 Ships with recommended style guides for ESLint and Stylelint that allows you to deploy better and more reliable web apps.\